SwattiGuptaa/ledger/Assumptions.md

 * Considered **only** fiat_currency wallet based on currency, like GBP, INR etc
 * Though wallet can have multiple types and business logic will vary for transfer between them
 * Assumed cash is deposited to the fiat_currency wallets as initial balance, and thus corresponding entries in posting_command table with status cleared
+* For this app purpose used balance in wallet to check it before money transfer (ideally the balance should be retrieved from reconciled balance and Posting_command table)

 ## Postings (Transfer b/w wallets)
-* Transfer between wallets can be done only when Account status is OPEN
+* Transfer between wallets can be done only if they belong to same Account and Account status is OPEN
 * Posting has below statuses
   * PENDING - when initial tranfer/posting request is made
   * CLEARED - when transfer is done successfully